scriptnull/oss-checklist/checklist.md

 - [ ] Choose a name for the project
 - [ ] Check if domain name / App name is available ?
 - [ ] List and learn tools required for the project
-- [ ] Prepare mockups and one page design document, if needed to explain to collaborators
+- [ ] Prepare mock-up and one page design document, if needed to explain to collaborators
 - [ ] List previous / similar implementations and learn from them
 - [ ] Start a blog post to document the journey ( if time permits ) Mention idea + helpful resources.
 - [ ] Ask if project could be solved in a modular way by dividing into sub-problems and creating a separate project for the sub-problems.